Frequently Asked Questions

 Participants have shown increased circulation, muscle mass, enhanced digestion, and a decrease in bone loss.
 Plus, with improved communication and greater movement, we’ve seen their social skills blossom as well.

 Forward Journey is a MOVE™ Model Site, which means we have trained our entire staff and can host visitors who would like to see the program in action.
 We’re proud to be the first MOVE™ for Adults Model Site in Delaware, and only the third worldwide.

 Before admission, Forward Journey gathers information about the participant’s health status to develop a customized plan for their care.
-This is incorporated into their Life Span Plan (LSP) and reviewed every year (or more often if their health changes).
+This is incorporated into their Person-Centered Plan (PCP) and reviewed every year (or more often if their health changes).
 We’ll review topics such as:

 - Primary and secondary diagnoses

 - Emergency protocols

 In addition, staff provides a daily update, notifications about any new behaviors, and special reports if there’s been an injury, seizure, or other emergency.
 We collaborate with the caregiver for the best possible outcomes.

 Forward Journey carefully selects our team members through a rigorous process that includes a structured interview with two senior managers, job shadowing during the program day, in-depth background checks, and other pre-employment tests to make sure they’re a good fit.

 We maintain a low staff to participant ratio, which is crucial to providing high quality, focused care.
 Without this, our staff wouldn’t have the time to get to know each participant and provide the positive, encouraging interaction that makes all the difference.